-2 Figure 2 shows 1H $T_1 - T_2$ distributions for a series of small polar-protic hydrocarbons within the same silica 3 material; the example adsorbates studied here include short-chain primary alcohols (methanol, ethanol, 1-4 propanol and 1-butanol), secondary alcohols (2-propanol and 2-butanol) and simple carboxylic acids (acetic 5 acid, propanoic acid and butanoic acid).
-In contrast to Figure 1, two distinct correlation peaks are clearly 6 apparent within each data set, exhibiting significantly different modal T_1 and T_2 times ($\langle T_1 \rangle$ and $\langle T_2 \rangle$, 7 respectively; values are provided in Supplementary Table 1).
+2 Figure 2 shows H $T_1 - T_2$ distributions for a series of small polar-protic hydrocarbons within the same silica 3 material; the example adsorbates studied here include short-chain primary alcohols (methanol, ethanol, 1-4 propanol and 1-butanol), secondary alcohols (2-propanol and 2-butanol) and simple carboxylic acids (acetic 5 acid, propanoic acid and butanoic acid).
+In contrast to Figure 1, two distinct correlation peaks are clearly 6 apparent within each data set, exhibiting significantly different modal $T_1$ and $T_2$ times ( $\langle T_1 \rangle$ and $\langle T_2 \rangle$ , 7 respectively; values are provided in Supplementary Table 1).
 Any inter-particle liquid was again removed from 8 these samples, such that all observed relaxation populations must arise from the confined fluids within the 9 silica pore network.
-We note these peaks cannot be assigned to the presence of multiple pore environments 10 with varying surface-to-volume ratios (see Equation (1)), which, given the similar self-diffusion properties of short-chain alcohols and acids to our aprotic adsorbates (demonstrated elsewhere49-51) would also be 11 apparent within the cyclohexane and acetone data in Figure 1.
-Proton-proton scalar coupling artefacts52 may 12 13 also be discounted due to the very short echo time employed in these measurements (see Methods).
-Rather, 14 these populations are assigned to the distinct relaxation characteristics of the alkyl ($C_x^{1}H_y$) and hydroxyl (-O1H) 15 proton environments of each adsorbate.
-Our assignments are supported by previous spectrally-resolved (highfield) T_1 measurements of methanol within a range of porous oxide materials,53 which revealed the hydroxyl 16 proton to exhibit distinctly more rapid rates of T_1 relaxation than those within the alkyl environment.
-17 18 Correlation peaks at short $\langle T_1 \rangle$ and $\langle T_2 \rangle$ values are therefore assigned to the hydroxyl 1H environments of each 19 adsorbate, while peaks at longer relaxation times are assigned to the corresponding alkyl environments.
+These peaks cannot be assigned to the presence of multiple pore environments with 10 varying surface-to-volume ratios (see Equation (1)), which, given the similar self-diffusion properties of shortchain alcohols and acids to our aprotic adsorbates (demonstrated elsewhere49-51) would also be apparent 11 within the cyclohexane and acetone data in Figure 1.
+Proton-proton scalar coupling artefacts may also be 12 13 discounted due to the very short echo time employed in these measurements (see Methods).
+Rather, these 14 populations are assigned to the distinct relaxation characteristics of the alkyl ( $C_x^{-1}H_y$ ) and hydroxyl (-OH) proton environments of each adsorbate.
+Our assignments are supported by previous spectrally-resolved (high-15 field) $T_1$ measurements of methanol within a range of porous oxide materials, which revealed the hydroxyl 16 proton to exhibit distinctly more rapid rates of $T_1$ relaxation than those within the alkyl environment.
+17 18 Correlation peaks at short $\langle T_1 \rangle$ and $\langle T_2 \rangle$ values are therefore assigned to the hydroxyl H environments of each 19 adsorbate, while peaks at longer relaxation times are assigned to the corresponding alkyl environments.
 These 20 assignments are further consistent with the integrated peak ratios obtained from each correlation plot, which 21 we expect to reflect the ratio of protons within each chemical environment; these ratios are correlated against 22 the expected alkyl/hydroxyl ratio of each adsorbate in Figure 3, demonstrating a strong, positive correlation.
-23 Given the complex surface exchange phenomena described and discussed below, however, we note that a 1:1 parity between observed and expected alkyl/hydroxyl ratios is not expected for these data.
+23 Given the complex surface-adsorbate exchange phenomena discussed below, however, we note that a 1:1 parity between observed and expected alkyl/hydroxyl ratios is not expected for these data.
 24